simonkalt/cc_mobile/documentation/TERMS_OF_SERVICE_API.md

 ## Endpoint

-### Get Terms of Service HTML
+### Get Terms of Service Markdown

 **GET** `/api/files/terms-of-service`

-Retrieves the Terms of Service as HTML content, converted from a PDF document stored in S3.
+Retrieves the Terms of Service as markdown content from a file stored in S3.
 This endpoint is public and requires no authentication or credentials.
-The HTML can be displayed directly in the browser or embedded in your application.
+The markdown can be displayed directly or rendered using a markdown renderer in your application.

 **Request:**